Color flux-tube nature of the states $T_{cs}(2900)$ and $T^a_{c\bar{s}}(2900)$: summary

 Hopefully, the systematical investigation on the states $[cs][\bar{u}\bar{d}]$ and $[cu][\bar{s}\bar{d}]$ will be useful for the understanding of the properties of the exotic states $T_{cs}(2900)$ and $T^a_{c\bar{s}}(2900)$ and the search of the new tetraquark states.
-We also sincerely expect more experimental and theoretical researches to verify and understand the tetraquark states in the future.
+We also expect more experimental and theoretical investigations to verify and understand the tetraquark states in the future.

 \acknowledgments

 {This work is partly supported by the Chongqing Natural Science Foundation under Project No. cstc2021jcyj-msxmX0078, and Fundamental Research Funds for the Central Universities under Contracts No. SWU118111.}